spencertipping/pushback/dev/9505-redesign.md

 values rather than expand them.
 This creates a bias towards structuring as opposed to destructuring (and, incidentally, we see that bias reversed somewhat in languages with pattern matching constructs).

+## Directional surfaces and flow geometry
+Let's say flow is driven by amoeba-shaped things that connect directly to each other -- there's no concept of a connection-as-an-object.
+We can manage this linguistically by referring to a context-specific interface surface: it's a subset of the amoeba that corresponds to the next things you would naturally want to connect.
+A lot of amoebas are just stdin -> stdout with a possible stderr, but others are more involved.
+Amoebas generalize their connectable things as surfaces, and other amoebas consume and produce complementary surfaces.

+...I think that makes sense.